MIT School of Humanities, Arts, and Social Sciences

-As of 2022, the Dean of the School is Professor Agustin Rayo.
-With over 200 faculty members, 330 graduate students, and 109 undergraduate majors and 161 minors, the school is the fourth largest at MIT.
-All MIT undergraduates must take at least 8 semesters of courses (approximately 25% of total classroom time) in SHASS as part of the General Institute Requirements for a diploma, and those minoring or majoring within the School undertake additional studies and projects.
+As of 2022, the Dean of the School is Professor Agustín Rayo.
+With dozens of faculty members, hundreds of graduate students, 109 undergraduate majors, and 161 minors, the school is the fourth largest at MIT.
+All MIT undergraduates must take at least eight semesters of courses (approximately 25 percent of total classroom time) in SHASS as part of the General Institute Requirements for a diploma, and those minoring or majoring within the School undertake additional studies and projects.